RiadZX/RiadZX/README.md

-### - 🔭 I’m currently working on BSurfing and some other python stuff.
+### - 🔭 I’m currently working on BSurfing, Quark and some other python stuff.

 <!--
 **RiadZX/RiadZX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.